 If you answered “no” to all the above, then Twitter might not work for you as hyped by the gurus.
 Odds are, your tweeting alone won’t attract many legitimate (non-spammer) followers — most people attract fewer than 100.
 You likely won’t get many responses — one study found that 71% of tweets are ignored.

 But don’t despair, oh fellow non-celebs — there’s still value in Twitter for the rest of us, and it entails just 3 elements.
 In typical marketer fashion, I started them all with the same letter.
-(Little things like that keep us liberal arts grads happy.)
+(Little things like that keep us writers grads happy.)

 The 3R’s Of Twitter…

 Yes, you’ll find many uses of Twitter not covered below, but these fundamentals apply to most people and organizations just starting to tweet — or wondering whether they should tweet at all.

 So before you issue a single tweet, consider how you want people to perceive you if they read your entire profile.
 Would they see you as an expert, or someone who just makes random trivial observations (such as comments about the weather, check-ins of your current location, and anything about Klout)?
 Would they see you as someone they’d want to hire or do business with, or just another clone who shares famous quotations and article after article without comments?

 This R is obviously important for those concerned about their brands online (which should be most people and organizations): your Twitter profile ranks highly on Google when people search for you, and it’s a result that you can control.
 So start off with 20 tweets or so that show all those recruiters/customers/journalists/investors/potential spouses etc. that you’re clever, conscientious, and completely trustworthy.